-Some of the most beautiful and remote backcountry destinations lie in the mountains, and negotiation of this generalized terrain feature in light aircraft can prove to be a challenge due primarily to the the less dense air of higher elevations, and weather.
+Some of the most beautiful and remote backcountry destinations lie within the mountains, and negotiation of this often generalized terrain feature in light aircraft can prove to be a challenge due primarily to the the less dense air of higher elevations, and weather.

 Mountains come in all shapes and sizes, and can present the following concerns to a varying degree.
-But they all represent the same challenge to light aircraft: They are an obstacle that forces pilots to fly higher to avoid flying "within them," or 2) fly within them.
+But they all represent the same challenge to light aircraft: They are an obstacle that forces pilots to either 1) fly higher to avoid flying "within them," or 2) fly within them.
 Is flying within mountains a bad thing?
 No!
-That's where some of the best and most beautiful flying can be had, and where some of the world's most amazing and remote airstrips exist.
-However, operating within the mountains changes the game in a few ways:
+It is amazing!
+That's where some of the best and most beautiful flying can be had, and where some of the world's most scenic and remote airstrips exist.
+However, operating within the mountains significantly changes the game in a few ways:

 - Mountains often act as a catalyst for precipitative weather events.
 They stick up into the atmosphere and cause moisture-rich air masses to lift up into the colder altitudes, condensing their water vapor into rain or snow.
 If ceilings are too low, there's no flyable space between the ground and the ceiling.
 Mountains sort of eat that available altitude up just by virture of being high elevation.

-- Mountains cause drag to winds, causing that wind to become dirty, swirling, rotor-like in nature.
+- Mountains introduce drag to winds, causing that wind to become dirty, swirling, oscillatory, and rotor-like in nature.
 This is called mechanical turbulence and can easily overcome the ability of a light aircraft to maneuver or maintain a safe altitude above the ground.